 The Malaria in Pregnancy (MiP) Library is a regularly updated, comprehensive bibliographic database of published and unpublished literature relating to malaria in pregnancy, including a trial registry of planned and ongoing trials.
 The MiP library is a product of the Malaria in Pregnancy Consortium and is available free of charge.

 For more information on the MiP Library and inclusion criteria click the “About” Tab.

-In May 2014, over 120 new entries were added to the MiP library.
-New entries include peer reviewed journal articles, PhD and MSc theses, and reports.
+In January 2017, 157 new entries were added to the MiP library.
+New entries include peer reviewed journal articles, PhD and MSc theses, reports, and 63 abstracts related to malaria in pregnancy from the Annual Meeting of the American Society of Tropical Medicine & Hygiene.
 Here we highlight a few articles that may be of particular interest:

 Phiri et al. reported on a pharmacokinetic and parasitological response study of a fixed combination of chloroquine-azithromycin (AZ-CQ: 155 participants), which was part of a large trial evaluating the combination as IPTp against IPTp with SP (Kimani et al. 2016).
 Although the main trial was terminated prematurely because of futility, this study showed a PCR-adjusted response of 99% on day 28 and 95% on day 42 for the AZ-CQ combination.